Oxsomi/core3/docs/oiSH.md

     		U8 inputsAvailAndHasSemantics;		//Upper bit: has semantics
     		U8 outputsAvail;

-		    //Each element: [ ESHStride, ESHPrimitive, ESHVector ] U8 inputs[inputsAvail];
+		    //Each element: [ ESBStride as U2, ESBPrimitive as U2, ESBVector as U2 ]
+    		U8 inputs[inputsAvail];
     		U8 outputs[outputsAvail];